 1. Determining the Additional Standard Projection Amount

 a.
-The additional standard projection amount shall be the larger of zero and an amount determined in aggregate for all contracts falling under the scope of these requirements, excluding those contracts to which the Alternative Methodology is applied, by calculating the Prescribed Projections Amount by one of two methods, the Company-Specific Market Path (CSMP) method or the CTE with Prescribed Assumptions (CTEPA) method.
+The additional standard projection amount shall be the larger of zero and an amount determined in aggregate for all contracts within each reserving category falling under the scope of these requirements, excluding those contracts that pass the exclusion tests in Section 7 and to which VM-A, VM-C, and VM-V are applied, by calculating the Prescribed Projections Amount under the CTE with Prescribed Assumptions (CTEPA) method.
 The company shall assess the impact of aggregation on the additional standard projection amount.

 Guidance Note: The following outlines one method that may be used to assess the impact of aggregation.
 If a company plans to use a different method, they should discuss that method with their domiciliary commissioner.

-If a company uses the CSMP method, the benefit of aggregation is determined using the following steps, based on Path A, and using prescribed assumptions and discount rates used to calculate prescribed amount A:
+The benefit of aggregation is determined using the following steps, using the same scenario used for the cumulative decrement analysis, and using prescribed assumptions and discount rates:

 1. Calculate the present value of each contract’s accumulated deficiency up through the duration of the aggregate GPVAD.
 When determining the contract accumulated deficiency: (a) contract starting assets equal CSV; (b) contract level starting assets include both separate account and general account assets, and exclude any hedge assets; (c) discount rate for the PVAD is the NAER; and (d) for a contract that terminates prior to the duration of the GPVAD, there will no longer be liability cash flows, but assets (positive or negative) continue to accumulate.